bitopan/automated_sms/README.md

-# SEND BIRTHDAY SMS With HTTP API
+# SEND AUTOMATED SMS With HTTP API AND PYTHON

+>This project was developed to automate the birthday sms to the employees

 ### Installation
 <pre><code>python -m venv venv